Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Introduction

 for approximating the Gaussian process itself.
-This enables one to efficiently draw approximate samples from the prior, and transform them into approximate posterior samples via \eqref{eqn:intro:pathwise} by plugging in the approximate prior in place of $f(\.)$ and $f(\v{x})$.
+This enables one to efficiently draw approximate samples from the prior, and transform them into approximate posterior samples via \Cref{eqn:intro:pathwise} by plugging in the approximate prior in place of $f(\.)$ and $f(\v{x})$.

-The vector $\phi$ is not uniquely determined: one choice is to use sines and cosines
+The \emph{feature map} $\v\phi$ is not uniquely determined: one choice is to use sines and cosines

-for $l \in {1, \ldots, L/2}$ and where $\sigma^2 = S(\R^n)$.
+where $s \in {1, \ldots, S/2}$ for $S$ even, and $\sigma^2 = \Psi(\R^n)$.
 Observe that, here, sines and cosines come in pairs: each sample from the spectral measure corresponds to exactly two functions used in the approximation.
 An alternative choice is to use only cosines, but add a random phase

-for $l \in 1, \ldots, L$ and $\sigma^2 = S(\R^n)$.
-An important advantage of $\phi$ in \cref{eq:euclidean:rff,eqn:intro_rfff} over the complex exponentials we begun with is their real-valuedness.
-General analogs of Bochner's theorem and Fourier feature expansions similar to~\eqref{eq:euclidean:rff} and~\eqref{eqn:intro_rfff} will be the cornerstone of our considerations in the geometric settings we study.
+for $s \in 1, \ldots, S$ and $\sigma^2 = \Psi(\R^n)$, where $\f{U}$ is the uniform distribution.
+An important advantage of $\phi$ in \Cref{eq:euclidean:rff,eqn:intro_rfff} over the complex exponentials we begun with is their real-valuedness.
+General analogs of Bochner's theorem and Fourier feature expansions similar to~\Cref{eq:euclidean:rff,eqn:intro_rfff} will be the cornerstone of our considerations in the geometric settings~we~study.